Financial-Management Principles and Goals

 Capital-structure management involves shaping the capital structure of the Group and its subsidiaries.
 The latter are capitalized and financed in accordance with the principles of cost and risk optimization, which entails taking account of restrictions on the movement of capital as well as other capital and foreign-currency transfer constraints.

 As part of liquidity management, we continuously monitor payment flows from operations and financial business.
-WACKER covers its resultant liquidity needs via suitable instruments, such as intra-Group financing through borrowings, or through external loans from local banks.
-We receive the necessary outside funding from contractually agreed lines of credit nominated in various currencies and with differing maturities.
-We invest liquidity surpluses on the money and capital markets at an optimum risk/return rate.
+WACKER covers its resultant liquidity needs via suitable instruments, such as intra-Group financing through borrowings, or through loans from local banks.
+We receive the necessary outside funding from contractually agreed lines of credit denominated in various currencies and with differing maturities.
+We invest liquidity surpluses on the money and capital markets at an optimum risk /return rate.
 Cash management centralizes procedures designed to calculate cash requirements and surpluses.

 WACKER pursues a careful financing policy that targets a balanced financing portfolio, a diversified maturity portfolio and a comfortable liquidity buffer.
 In addition to the financing instruments already mentioned, WACKER expects to be able to tap the bond markets and other instruments, if necessary.
 Our aim is to maintain our corporate financial structures so that the Group’s credit rating remains – at a minimum – in the investment-grade range.